tabalinas/jsgrid/README.md

 {
     sorter: "number",   // uses sorter for numbers
     align: "center"     // center text alignment
-    autosearch: true    // triggers searching when the user clicks checkbox in filter }
+    autosearch: true,   // triggers searching when the user clicks checkbox in filter
+    readOnly: false     // a boolean defines whether textarea is readonly (added in v1.4.0) }

 ```